microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/Abuse.ch Recent Threat Feed.md

 # Abuse.ch Recent Threat Feed

 This query will hunt for files matching the current abuse.ch recent threat feed based on Sha256.
+Currently the query is set up to analyze the last day worth of events, but this is configurable using the MaxAge variable.

 ## Query
 ```
+let MaxAge = ago(1d);
 let AbuseFeed = materialize (
     (externaldata(report:string)
     [@"https://bazaar.abuse.ch/export/csv/recent/"]